Logan142414/Portfolio/README.md

 This R Shiny app provides an interactive platform for exploring the Central Limit Theorem (CLT) across various distributions, including Normal, T, F, and Chi-Squared.
 Users can customize the parameters of each distribution, such as mean, standard deviation, and degrees of freedom, while also personalizing visualizations by adjusting histogram colors to suit their preferences.
 Through this project, I sharpened my statistical knowledge and R programming skills while creating an educational tool designed to enhance the users' understanding of the CLT.
 The app serves as a resource for learners and educators, offering an engaging way to visualize and interact with foundational statistical concepts.

 Key Tasks:
-•Multi-Tab Layout: Include a tab for each distribution type.
+- Multi-Tab Layout: Include a tab for each distribution type.
 Along with a sidebar for input adjustments.

-•Interactive Visualizations: Design so users can visualize the probability density function and the distribution of sample means as they change inputs, illustrating the effects of the CLT.
+- Interactive Visualizations: Design so users can visualize the probability density function and the distribution of sample means as they change inputs, illustrating the effects of the CLT.

-•Make an app to serve as a valuable educational tool, enabling users to gain a deeper understanding of the Central Limit Theorem and the behavior of different statistical distributions.
+- Make an app to serve as a valuable educational tool, enabling users to gain a deeper understanding of the Central Limit Theorem and the behavior of different statistical distributions.

 Tools Used: Python (R, shinyapp)